TE11: Tree surgery

 Find out about eligibility and requirements for the tree surgery item.

-£73.36 per tree when cutting limbs up to and including 20cm in diameter.
+£73.36 per tree when cutting limbs up to and including 20 centimetres (cm) in diameter.

 £146.72 per tree when cutting limbs over 20cm in diameter.

-This item is not eligible on bush orchards.
-These are defined as intensively managed top fruit crops, including apples, pears, cherries and plums, grown on non-vigorous rootstocks.
+You cannot use this item on bush orchards.
+These are defined as intensively managed top fruit crops including apples, pears, cherries and plums, grown on non-vigorous rootstocks.

-- carry out tree surgery between 1 September and 1 March
+- carry out tree surgery between 1 September and the end of February

-- only carry out first pollarding on trees with a diameter at breast height of less than 40cm (20cm for oak and beech)
+- carry out the first pollarding on trees with a diameter at breast height of less than 40cm (20cm for oak and beech)

 - remove cut material from the site or tidy it into piles